-- When removing or installing the arm, there must be two or more people to work on it so that at least one of them can support the arm while others are removing the bolts.
-Removing the bolts without supporting the arm may result in the arm falling, bodily injury, and/or malfunction of the robot system. - (3) Remove Arm #1 from the base.
+When removing or installing the arm, there must be two or more people to work on it so that at least one of them can support the arm while others are removing the bolts.
+Removing the bolts without supporting may result in fall of the arm, bodily injury, and/or malfunction of the robot system.

+(3) Remove Arm #1 from the base.

-To do so, support Arm #1 with two or more people.
+To do so, support the Arm #1 with two or more people.
 Then, have another person unscrew the mounting bolts from Arm #1.